Vogeltak/maxcrone.org/content/books/2022-06-22-dawn-of-everything.md

 2. that said condition naturally leads to the cultural experimentation of the Neolithic

 I'm not convinced that the second point is actually something the hypothesis needs to accommodate.
-It smells like a fallacy of determinism to say that the Neolithic *must* have happend when it happend.
+It smells like a fallacy of determinism to say that the Neolithic *must* have happened when it happened.
 Anyway, there sure must have been something going on during all those years.

 The writer of the review introduces us to the *Gossip Trap*.